-I’m in shock, waking up with Tim gone on Monday morning.
+I’m in shock, waking up to the alarm with Tim gone on Monday morning.
 Usually not my favorite morning of the week, but this Monday it seems unbearable.

 He walks me down to the dorm bathroom.
-I don’t resist, but it’s odd to have a high school minder.
+I follow his directions, but it’s odd to have a high school minder.
 I defended his quest to sneak into Harvard.
 I half-expect him to join me when he shoves me into the shower.
 That is not wishful thinking.
-And, he hates showers.
+And, he hates showering.

 At commons the 3D girls surround David and me.
 No one mentions Tim, but they eye me for signs of mental instability.
 Do I seem so fragile?
 Anyway, I have David to defend me, everyone’s knight in shining armor.
 I decide to take the bull by the horns.